EXERCISE: BRAIN OPTIMIZATION

 The implications are enormous.
 We've known for years that exercise helps keep our minds sharp, but we've never really understood why.
 This research suggests that targeting how insulin works in the brain could be a powerful way to fight dementia.

 The team isn't stopping here.
-They're already planning new studies to see if just one workout can boost brain health in older adults with obesity, and they're looking at how long-term exercise might improve brain function through better insulin sensitivity.
+They're already planning new studies to investigate whether just one workout can enhance brain health in older adults with obesity, and they're examining how long-term exercise may improve brain function through better insulin sensitivity.

 It turns out that hitting the gym isn't just good for your muscles — it might also be your brain's best friend.
 And in the fight against cognitive decline, that's a pretty powerful ally to have in your corner.